Jameis Winston: Sexual assault allegation

 The official FSU hearing, presided over by retired Florida Supreme Court Justice Major B. Harding, on December 21, 2014, cleared Winston of violating the student conduct code in the sexual assault allegation.
 An extract from Harding's decision is below.

 I do not find the credibility of one story substantially stronger than that of the other.
 Both have their own strengths and weaknesses.
 I cannot find with any confidence that the events as set forth by you, (accuser), or a particular combination thereof is more probable than not as required to find you responsible for a violation of the Code.
 Therein lies the determinative factor of my decision.

 The accuser filed a civil suit against Winston in April 2014 and Winston countersued her for defamation and tortious interference in May 2014.
 In a September 2015 ruling, federal judge Anne C. Conway dismissed Winston's tortious interference claim, but declined a motion to dismiss his claim for defamation.
 These civil claims were settled out of court in December 2016, four months before the case was scheduled to go to trial.

 In November 2015, Winston told CNN that he was prepared to file suit if the network aired The Hunting Ground, a documentary about college campus rape which includes disputed allegations about Winston.
 CNN was undeterred and aired the documentary on November 22, 2015.

 In 2016, the university paid $950,000 to settle a lawsuit brought by the same woman alleging a violation of Title IX by FSU in handling her complaint.
 The university also agreed to conduct five years of sexual awareness programs.
 It did not admit liability.

 Shoplifting incidents

 In July 2013, a Burger King employee called police in July to complain that Winston was stealing soda.
 According to the police report, Winston came into the restaurant with three men, but did not order any food.
-An employee, who recognized him, first saw him using ketchup cups to take some soda.
+An employee, who recognized him, first saw him using ketchup cups to take soda.
 He asked for a water cup after she told him to stop, but he said he would use it for soda and filled it repeatedly with soda over her objections, the report said.
 On April 29, 2014, Winston was issued an adult civil citation for shoplifting crab legs from a Tallahassee Publix store.
 Winston was ordered to undergo 20 hours of community service, and was suspended from any college baseball activity until he completed his community service.